RyanHiatt/flight_data_manager/README.md

 For this project flight data is accumulated to a full size sd card, however the raspberry pi doesn't have support for a full size sd card.
-One option would be to use a USB dongle, but taking into consideration aesthetics and having the ability to build a sd card reader into the device enclosure, I opted for a sd card module using SPI.
+One option would be to use a USB dongle, but taking into consideration aesthetics and having the ability to build a sd card reader into the device enclosure.
+I opted for a sd card module using SPI.

 [![SD Card Module](/static/images/sd_card_module.png)](https://www.amazon.com/dp/B07XGQ863W?psc=1&ref=ppx_yo2_dt_b_product_details)